mkinas888/React-Checkers/README.md

  Alpha beta prunings are implemented so as to reduce computional complexity.

-Button on the bottom trigers AI move
+Button on the bottom triggers AI move